microsoft/napajs/examples/tutorial/synchronized-loading/README.md

 The component is implemented using lazy-loading pattern with the use of [`napa.sync.Lock`](./../../../docs/api/sync.md#interface-lock).

 ## How to run
-1. Go to directory of "examples/tutorial/synchronized-loading"
+1. Go to directory of `examples/tutorial/synchronized-loading`
-2. Run "npm install" to install napajs
+2. Run `npm install` to install napajs
-3. Run "node synchronized-loading.js"
+3. Run `node synchronized-loading.js`

 ## Program output
 The output below shows one possible result.
 The sequence of the output may be different but the data loading will always run once only.